 A bareboat self-sail yacht charter is the best way to visit Whitehaven Beach.
-Bareboat charters will allow you to experience a side of Whitehaven which day-trippers don't get the opportunity to enjoy.
+Bareboat charters will allow you to experience a side of this famous beach which day-trippers don't get the opportunity to enjoy.

 To learn more about anchorage, navigation, wind and tide tips for getting your boat into Whitehaven, check out a post in our post on hits for sailing to Whitehaven Beach.